Syphontwo/NeighborhoodMap/README.md

 Neighborhood map react project for udactiy FEND

 ## Google Maps API Restrictions
 In order to prevent theft, my API keys are heavily restricted.
 There is a file `/src/api-keys.json` which is listed in `.gitignore`.
-You will need to create that file for yourself in the format below in order to gain access to the google maps API.
+This enables you to be able to put in your own keys, and resubmit the project without accidentally uploading your secrets.
+You will need to update the keys in that file with your own secret keys in order for the project to funciton.

 ```
 {